uw-windc/piesqcp/README.md

 gams piesqcp.gms
 ```

-To simply run the Julia/JuMP model with the existing JSON file simply run
+To execute the Julia/JuMP model with the existing JSON file simply run
 ```
 julia piesqcp.jl
 ```